 Now that we have discovered which are the most common models among dog owners, let’s delve into the subject together and analyze all the key aspects that we will have to take into account when we find ourselves choosing the dog bowl that best suits the needs of our quadruped friend:

-The ideal container should be able to hold the correct amount of food for a meal and have enough space to prevent the food from overflowing when the dog starts eating.
-As we do not have a fork and a knife, we will have to take into account the volume of the muzzle when wetting the porridge.
+The ideal container should hold the correct amount of food for a meal and have enough space to prevent the food from overflowing when the dog starts eating.
+As we do not have a fork and a knife, we will have to consider the volume of the muzzle when wetting the porridge.

-If we have a dog with urinary problems that needs to always stay well hydrated or if we have a dog that is not doing well, the fountains are of great help because the jet of water encourages the dog to drink more.
+If we have a dog with urinary problems that need always to stay well hydrated or have a dog that is not doing well, the fountains are of great help because the water jet encourages the dog to drink more.

 Dog bowls come in a variety of different materials, each with its own advantages and disadvantages.
 Let’s explore the different alternatives:

-They are without a doubt the cheapest and therefore the best from the point of view of value for money.
-We find them in a multitude of colors, shapes, patterns, and sizes but they are not the most suitable if we have a dog that loves to chew everything in fact, although they are actually a resistant product, they are not immune to the damage of continuous chewing.
-Obviously, the danger, in this case, is the cracks and splinters that could harm our animal or even end up in its gastrointestinal tract but we must not forget about bacteria.
+They are undoubtedly the cheapest and therefore the best from the point of view of value for money.
+We find them in many colors, shapes, patterns, and sizes, but they are not the most suitable if we have a dog that loves to chew everything.
+Although they are a resistant product, they are not immune to the damage of continuous chewing.
+The danger, in this case, is the cracks and splinters that could harm our animal or even end up in its gastrointestinal tract, but we must not forget about bacteria.
 The bowl does not need to be in a thousand pieces to constitute a hazard.

 These are extremely durable and sturdy bowls.
 Their perfectly smooth surface makes them very easy to clean.
-They are scratch, bite and rustproof.
-Of course, we must bear in mind that metal is quite noisy and if we have a stoneware floor, we will have to handle the problem in some way.
+They are scratch, bite, and rustproof.
+Of course, we must bear in mind that metal is quite noisy and if we have a stoneware floor, we will have to handle the problem somehow.

-Silicone is having a moment of truth shine in recent years, almost everything today is also made of silicone and this is because it is a material with excellent hygienic properties, it is resistant, light and durable.
-Silicone models are often made to be foldable and perfect for travel because they are not bulky but are almost always ready to use.
+Silicone is having a moment of truth shine in recent years.
+Almost everything today is also made of silicone.
+This is because it is a material with excellent hygienic properties.
+It is resistant, light, and durable.
+Silicone models are often foldable and perfect for travel because they are not bulky but almost always ready to use.